ttalexander2/chroma/README.md

 #### Building
 ##### Windows
-- Requires C++20, Visual Studio 2019, and VulkanSDK
+- Requires C++20, Visual Studio 2019, Python 3.3+, and Mono
-- Uses premake build system
 - All other dependencies are either included within the project, or provided as github submodules.
 - Instructions
     - `git clone --recurse-submodules -j8 https://github.com/ttalexander2/chroma.git`
-    - Execute `Setup.bat` to generate Visual Studio Solution.
+    - Execute `Setup.bat` to install prerequisites and build the VS Solution.
+This will check for python versions, as well as install the VulkanSDK.
+    - Follow instructions to install prerequisits and verify requirements.
     - Open Solution File.
     - Select Build > Build Solution.